apache/pekko-site/README.md

 The site is built using [Paradox](https://developer.lightbend.com/docs/paradox/current/).

-To build the site locally, run:
+Use Java 17 to build the site locally.
+Try run:

 ```
 sbt paradox